robenkleene/design-references/photoshop/photoshop-3d.md

 # Photoshop 3D

 - `⇧⌥⌘R`: Render
     - There's also a render button at the bottom of the 3D panel

 ## Changing the Source

 If you've already created a 3D extrusion, and you want to edit the source layer: In the 3D panel, select the layer for the extrusion, then, in the properties panel, under the `Mesh` tab, choose `Edit Source`.

+Note that textures might also be using the original source, so you might need to double-click each texture layer (under the 3D layer in the Layers panel) and change the source there too.

 ## Text